python/docs-community/docs/workgroup/workgroup_charter.rst

 Decisions will be done using the voting procedures outlined below.
 Anyone may propose or request a topic for a decision.

-- In general, a topic for decision should address one of the workgroup's goals:
+- In general, a topic for decision should address one of the Editorial Board's goals:
 - Improve or maintain the state of Python's documentation effort by some noticeable or measurable amount.
 - Increase the participation of contributors to documentation

-When adding new members to the working group, prospective members must send an email to introduce themselves along with a description of why they want to be a member and what they bring to the process.
+When adding new members to the Editorial Board, prospective members must send an email to introduce themselves along with a description of why they want to be a member and what they bring to the process.
 Approval of new members will be decided using the voting procedures detailed below.